 5. Eating poo

 Eating poo can also be an instinctive solution to a nutritional deficiency.
-Make sure you feed your dog a well-balanced food like Hill's™ Ideal Balance™, so you can completely rule out malnutrition as a reason for his eating waste.
+Make sure you feed your dog a well-balanced food like Hill's™ Science Plan™, so you can completely rule out malnutrition as a reason for your dog eating waste.
 Contact your veterinarian especially if your dog is losing weight as well.

 6. Head pressing

 Dogs expel most of their body heat from their mouths.
-When your dog pants, he's probably too warm, so he is regulating his body temperature.
-However, it's important to pay attention to panting, as he may do it when in pain as well.
-Help your pal regulate his temperature and make sure he's well hydrated before any physical activity – especially as the weather warms up.
-If your dog was injured, get him to the vet immediately.
+When your dog pants, they’re probably too warm and are regulating their body temperature.
+However, it's important to pay attention to panting, as dogs may do this when in pain too.
+Help your pal regulate their temperature and make sure they’re well hydrated before any physical activity – especially as the weather warms up.
+If your dog was injured, get them to the vet immediately.
 Some other health problems may also show increased panting as a sign, so if you have a question, don't hesitate to contact your vet.